A census of cool core galaxy clusters in IllustrisTNG: Evolution with redshift

 Using central cooling time as the defining criteria, we find that the fraction of the CC sample defined as relaxed is consistent with the relaxed fractions for the NCC and the complete samples.
 At $z=0$, $38\pm7$ per cent of CC clusters are defined as relaxed, compared to $36\pm5$ per cent for the NCC sample.
 In contrast, defining CCs via the cuspiness parameter we find that at low-redshift $(z<0.25)$ the fraction of CC clusters defined as relaxed is lower than for the NCC sample.
 We find that $41\pm5$ per cent and $50\pm3$ per cent of CCs and NCCs, respectively, are defined as relaxed at $z=0$.
 At higher redshifts the fraction of CCs and NCCs defined as relaxed are consistent with each other and the relaxed fraction of the complete sample.
 Overall, we find little evidence that the simulated CCs samples have a higher relaxed fraction compared to either the NCC sample or the complete sample for any of the CC criteria that we have examined.
 We stress this result holds for other theoretical methods of defining a relaxed cluster, such as substructure fraction and centre of mass offset.
-For the central entropy excess and the cuspiness parameter criteria we find hints that the fraction of CCs defined as relaxed is lower for the NCC sample, but we would require a significantly larger sample to investigate this further.
+For the central entropy excess and the cuspiness parameter criteria the fraction of NCC clusters defined as relaxed is larger than fraction of CC clusters defined as relaxed.
+However, the difference is marginal and we would require a significantly larger sample to investigate this further.

 In summary, we find that the simulated CC fraction evolves significantly more with redshift than the observed fraction.
 The process that converts CCs to NCCs appears to begin later in the simulations but acts much more rapidly.
 We find no evidence that the relaxed fraction of CCs is greater than NCCs or the complete cluster sample, suggesting that mergers are not solely responsible for disrupting CCs.
+We stress that, as shown in Appendix \ref{app:rlx}, these results hold for other theoretical methods of defining a relaxed cluster.